Jacquot-SFE/tr-909-analysis/datasheets/chip-notes.md

 My understanding:
 * External EEPROM 0x0000 to 0x1fff
 * External RAM    0x2000 to 0x3fff
+* Analog interface 0x4000
 * Internal RAM    0xff00 to 0xffff

 Where are the triggers/vel dacs?

+* Decode of A[0,1,2]
+* !WR
+* A[13,14,15] = 010 (0x4xxx)

+Where are the switch inputs?
+Mapped to data bus.

+* At address?
+* !RD
+* A[13,14,15] = (0x4xxx?)

 ## Execution Registers

+One each of the following

+* PSW - 8b - Program Status Word
+   * b0 - Carry
+   * b1 - RFU
+   * b2 - L0 - Overlay Zero
+   * b3 - L1 - Overlay One
+   * b4 - HC - Carry from bit 3 to 4
+   * b5 - SK - Skip
+   * b6 - Z - Operation result was zero
+   * b7 - RFU
+* PC - 16b - Program Counter - next instr to be fetched
+* SP - 16b - Stack Pointer - grown downward

+Two sets of the following (IE A and A'), some with swap instructions to trade contents.

+* EA - 16b - Arith & logic operations
+* A - 8b - Arith & logic operations
+* V - 8b - Vector - MSB's of a page indexing reg (LSBs will be immed)
+* B, C - Dual 8b, gang to 16b
+* D, E - Dual 8b, gang to 16b - with indexing, inc/dec
+* H, L - Dual 8b, gang to 16b - with indexing, inc/dec

 ## Interrupts